zhz03/LEMUR_FPV_Blimp/README.md

 - How to use this repo
 - Documents about the competition
-- What to do before the competition
+- What to do before the competition, check to-do list

 ## How to use this repo